COM6012/ScalableML/Lab 4 - Scalable Generalized Linear Models.md

 ```

 ## 2. GLMs in PySpark

+Unlike linear regression, where the output is assumed to follow a Gaussian distribution, in [generalized linear models](https://en.wikipedia.org/wiki/Generalized_linear_model) (GLMs) the response variable $y$ follows some distribution from the [exponential family of distributions](https://en.wikipedia.org/wiki/Exponential_family).

 In this Lab, we will look at Poisson regression over the [Bike Sharing Dataset](https://archive.ics.uci.edu/ml/datasets/Bike+Sharing+Dataset).
 We will compare the performance of several models and algorithms on this dataset, including: Poisson Regression, Linear Regression implemented with IRLS and Linear Regression with general regularization.